jcmontigny-fox/ansible_swarm/README.md

 Requirements
 ------------

-This role should be applied to all hosts (managers and workers) taking part in the cluster.
+- The Ansible inventory group name for the manager and worker nodes should be passed to the role

 Role Variables
 --------------